 Telling a compelling story is just one aspect of good marketing.
-Before you begin, keep in mind that you'll eventually want to create your own website, content and other marketing assests to provide a home for your brand’s story, and a place for people to interact with it.
+Before you begin, keep in mind that you'll eventually want to create website branding, content and other marketing assets like logo design and a strong brand identity to provide a home for your brand’s story, and a place for people to interact with it.

 What is a brand story

 Your brand story is the narrative of your company and an important part of your brand identity.
 While many brands choose to highlight the story of their inception, or that of their founders - you don’t have to be limited by these guidelines.
 Think outside the box and expand the limits of your creativity - just make sure it’s intriguing and relates to the qualities of your brand.

 A good brand story is meant to communicate who you are.
 This is true for any type of brand, be it a company, organization or a personal brand.
 That means it should encompass the values and ideals your brand represents.
 Your story is what connects your branding efforts with one another, creating a bridge between your mission statement, brand development style, and marketing campaigns.

 Another goal of your brand story to humanize your business, making sure people can connect with it, and fostering a sense of familiarity and personality as well as brand loyalty.
 Plan on updating your story periodically - the world never stops changing, and neither should your brand - so don’t hesitate to adapt it to fit current times.